oschrenk/notes/illustrator.md

-# Adobe Illusrtrator #
+# Adobe Illustrator #

 First off: I hate the interface.
 Most of the things are so counterintuitive.

 ## Single Window Interface

 Is a workspace setting.
 Select `Window > Application Frame` to toggle.

 ## Close Path ##